jyce2/vacc_uganda/README.md

 ### BIOS 841: Statistical Collaboration Project

 Background:<br>
-In 2016, a national health survey in Uganda revealed that only 55% of children aged 12-23 months received all recommended vaccinations (UBOS, 2018).
+In 2016, a national health survey in Uganda revealed that about 55% of children aged 12-23 months received all recommended vaccinations (UBOS, 2018).
 The target population consists of households with 12-23 month old children, who reside with a caregiver in Bugoye sub-county, a small rural town in western Uganda.
 Children of this age are recommended to receive the following vaccines and boosters: